Psion Series 3: Psion Series 3a

-The most obvious upgrade to the Psion 3a is a larger screen, 67% larger than on the Series 3, with an increased resolution of 480 x 160 and supporting an intermediate "grey plane" and thus grey in addition to black and white tones.
+The most obvious upgrade to the Psion 3a is a larger screen, now 67% larger than the screen found on the Series 3.
+This new screen also had an increased resolution of 480 x 160 and an intermediate "grey plane" which allowed it to display grey in addition to black and white tones.
 Software designed for the Series 3 would run in a compatibility mode that reproduced the lower resolution of the earlier model, thus preserving the on-screen appearance of such software.
 The additional resolution made it possible for applications like communications terminals to show 80-column displays on screen in their entirety, as well as facilitating different zoom levels in applications, and giving additional detail to text fonts.
 Another significant upgrade was to the audio capabilities, introducing the audio recording and playback capabilities demonstrated by the Psion MC series, although no compression was performed on recorded audio which would consume 8 KB of memory per second.

 The Series 3a has a NEC V30H CPU (running at 7.68 MHz and thereby twice as fast as the Series 3), a microphone for voice recording, an input/output (I/O) port (for modem, printing and PC synchronization), and 256 kB, 512 kB, 1 MB or 2 MB of random-access memory (RAM).
 The increased power consumption of the faster processor and larger screen was mitigated by using a lower-voltage version of the V30H, leaving the stated battery life unchanged at 80 hours.
 The backup battery for the Series 3a is a CR1620.
 The Psion Series 3a range was revised in 1995 to include models with 1 MB or 2 MB of RAM and more software was factory preloaded into the ROM.
 This included a spell checker and thesaurus, communication software, games and more, though all of these had been available formerly as optional extras (or in the case of the comms software, as a program loaded from the ROM of the 3Link serial connector) for earlier models.

 Acorn Pocket Book II

 As a successor to its slightly-modified Pocket Book, Acorn also produced a renamed Series 3a known as the Pocket Book II.
 This added back some of the applications omitted from the original Pocket Book, so was closer in specification to the standard Psion model.
-For example, Psion's Agenda application was replaced, although renamed Schedule, and a new Plotter application (graph-plotting software) was added.
+For example, Psion's Agenda application was renamed Schedule, and a new Plotter application (graph-plotting software) was added.
 The Pocket Book II came in either 256 kB, 512 kB or 1 MB variants.